amsdard/symfony-as-docker/README.md

 ```

-Install - Full sample
+Install - Full sample (when you install a new project)
 ---
-create a new project
+In your `~/Projects` directory, create a new project (a new `my_project` directory will be created)
 ```
 composer create-project symfony/skeleton my_project
 ```

-allow to use community contrib
+Go to your `~/Projects/my_project` and run the following command to allow using a community contrib
 ```
 composer config extra.symfony.allow-contrib true
 ```